Mahmoudalf/Mahmoudalf/README.md

 # 💫 About Me:
-Experienced DevOps Developer with a strong focus on DFIR, Monitoring, Kubernetes, Git, and Atlassian products, currently studying IT‑Security at Leibniz FH Hannover.
-With a solid background in automating and optimizing IT infrastructures, I excel at integrating advanced security practices into DevOps processes.
-I seek opportunities that leverage my extensive experience and ongoing education in IT‑Security and system management.
+IT-Sec Consultant, focusing on Riskmanagement With a solid background in automating and optimizing IT infrastructures.

 ## 🌐 Socials: